Constitutional Carry passed the House 83-62. This should make the victory even more sweet:

 Now it goes onto Republican Governor Paul LePage, who has in the past expressed support for eliminating the permit requirement.

-8 Responses to “Another Civil Rights Victory in Maine”
+9 thoughts on “Another Civil Rights Victory in Maine”

 Now, if only we could convince Utah’s Legislature and Governor to follow suit.
 (I still feel cheated by my State government that we weren’t in the top 5 for Constitutional Carry…)

 I wouldn’t perhaps understand how I stopped upwards listed here, nonetheless idea this particular distribute once was beneficial.
 I don’t identify what you are nonetheless undoubtedly you are going to any famed digg in case you are not previously..
 T'ai Chi Ch'uan (Martial Art), Chen-style T'ai Chi Ch'uan, explicaciÃ³n de Tai Chi, aplications of Taichi, Style, Martial Arts (Sport), Combat (Media Genre), Tai Chi, Pushing Hands, Chen Xiao Wang, Ma Hong, Chen Zhaokui, feng zhi qiang, Fighting, Estilo Chen, Fight, Taiji, Taiji Quan, Pan zhencai, Chen Fake, forma 83, defense, chen fake, Freestyle, Combat, fighting, taiji, Karate, Master, qigong, health, martai, power, Arts, Free, yang, tsao, self, kung, arts Many thanks!

 Famous Maine resident Stephen King, head just exploded.
 Scanners style!

 Can’t find text of bill, does it allow non residents like Vermont or residents only, like Kansas?

 Text of the bill (now law) just says “person”, so non-residents should be free to carry as well.